The space of traces in symmetric monoidal infinity categories: Modelling symmetric monoidal

 coming from the $1$-functor $\II \to *$ is an equivalence. \end{defn}

-\begin{defn} The \icat\ of complete Segal spaces is defined as the full subcategory $\CSS \subset \sP(\gD)$ spanned by the objects that are complete and satisfy the Segal condition. \end{defn}
+\begin{defn} The \icat\ of \emph{complete Segal spaces} is defined as the full subcategory $\CSS \subset \sP(\gD)$ spanned by the objects that are complete and satisfy the Segal condition. \end{defn}

+\begin{remark} Given a Segal space $X$ there also is a simpler characterisation of the completeness condition due to Rezk.
+By \cite[Theorem 6.2]{Rez01} the space $\hom_{\sP(\gD)}(N(\II), X)$ is equivalent to the subspace $X_1^{eq} \subset X_1$ on those $1$-simplices that represent an isomorphism in the homotopy category $h_1 X$, which we describe in \ref{nrem:h-cat}.
+Moreover, $X_1^{eq} \subset X_1$ is always a union of connected components.
+Therefore a Segal space is complete if and only if $s_0:X_0 \to X_1^{eq}$ is an equivalence. \end{remark}

-\begin{thm}[{\cite{Ber07}}] The functor $\Phi$ takes values in complete Segal spaces and induces an equivalence
+\begin{thm}[\!{\cite{Ber07}}] The functor $N$ takes values in complete Segal spaces and induces an equivalence

-\end{thm} \begin{proof}[by citation] It is not difficult to see that for an \icat\ $\cC$ the nerve $N\cC$ indeed satisfies the Segal and the completeness condition.
-To prove that $N$ induces an equivalences, is more difficult.
+\end{thm} \begin{proof}[Proof by citation] It is not difficult to see that for an \icat\ $\cC$ the nerve $N\cC$ indeed satisfies the Segal and the completeness condition.
+To prove that $N$ induces an equivalence is more difficult.

 The first result of this type was \cite{Ber07}, but there the model used for $\Cati$ was simplicial categories.
 Joyal and Tierney show in \cite{JT07} that the model categories of quasicategories and complete Segal spaces are Quillen-equivalent.
 The $\infty$-categorical statement is an immediate consequence of their result, see \cite[Corollary 4.3.16]{LurGW}. \end{proof}